2008–2009 neo-Nazi murders of Roma in Hungary: Arrest

 The breakthrough in the case was when the gang's car got stuck in the mud after the attack in Tiszalök, when Árpád Kiss called his girlfriend Évá N. to help take them home.
 When the phone call was inspected, it was discovered that this same cellular device had been used in proximity to the Galgagyörk and Kisléta crime scenes.
-A week later, all four suspects were being monitored, and after surveillance determined that the group was planning another attack, it was determined that their arrest couldn't be postponed any longer.
+A week later, all four suspects were being monitored, and after surveillance determined that the group was planning another attack, it was determined that their arrest could not be postponed any longer.

 The National Bureau of Investigation and the REBISZ arrested two of the men at the dawn of August 21, 2009, at the Pérenyi Club in Debrecen.
 The arresting force consisted of 85 officers and hundreds of detectives conducting house searches in 13 locations parallel to the arrests, during which they detained the other two suspects.
 While examining the detainees' homes and dozens of other locations, 1,916 items were seized: map sketches, the getaway vehicle and the winter tires, boots, cameras, and the weapons, which were found hidden in the Pérenyi Club.
 Police determined that the attacks had been timed, as the perpetrators had wanted to avoid any civilian injuries.
 In addition, the stolen weaponry from Besenyszög was also found and confiscated from the Kiss brothers' apartment.
 As the perpetrators lacked any official permit to handle the weaponry, they were also charged with misuse of firearms and ammunition.